-So many things can make packaging successful: color, design, shape, function, brand history (the list can go on!).
+So many things can make packaging successful: colour, design, shape, function, brand history (the list can go on!).
 One of them makes for something interesting, two makes for something memorable—but all of them together at once?
 That makes for iconic packaging.
 And that’s what Johnnie Walker achieved with their brand-defining bottle.

 Original Johnnie Walker Bottle